-NTIC considers EXCOR, ACOBAL SAS, ZERUST OY, HARITA-NTI LTD and ZERUST SPECIALTY TECH CO.
-LTD. to be individually significant to NTIC's consolidated assets and income as of August 31, 2020.
+NTIC considers EXCOR to be individually significant to NTIC's consolidated assets and income as of August 31, 2021.
+NTIC considers EXCOR, ACOBAL SAS, ZERUST OY, ZERUST SPECIALTY TECH CO.
+LTD. and its former joint venture, Harita-NTI Limited, to be individually significant to NTIC's consolidated assets and income as of August 31, 2020.
 Therefore, NTIC provides certain additional information regarding these joint ventures in the notes to NTIC's consolidated financial statements and in this section of this report.